JoshuaAdams7/JoshuaAdams7.github.io/az500/azure_firewall/azure_firewall.md

 * Under the basics tab, select the resource group from earlier.
 * Enter a name for the VM.
 * Select the same region as above.
-* Select an image to be deployed.
+* Select an image to be deployed - something running Windows with initial support for RDP to make our lives easier.
 * Define the VM size.

 ![Virtual Machine 2](./vm_2.png)